germsvel/phoenix_test/README.md

 The problem is that they have _vastly different_ testing strategies.

 If I use LiveView, we have a great set of helpers.
-But if a page is static, we have to resort to controller testing that relies solely on `html =~ "Page title"` for assertions.
+But if a page is static, we have to resort to controller testing that relies solely on `html_response(conn,
+200) =~ "Page title"` for assertions.

-I'd like to have a unified way of testing Phoenix apps -- when they don't have JavaScript.
+Instead, I'd like to have a unified way of testing Phoenix apps -- when they don't have JavaScript.

 That's where `PhoenixTest` comes in.